ianmccleary/SpineAnimationGraphPlugin/README.md

-# SpineAnimationGraphPlugin
+# Spine Animation Graph
- Adds Animation Graph support to Spine sprites.
-Requires Spine plugin and assets.
+Allows creation of Animation Blueprint Graphs for Spine sprites.
+Like the built-in animation graph, includes State Machines and Flow Graphs